Prunus serrulata ‘Kanzan’ (‘Kwanzan’, ‘Sekiyama’)

 Deciduous, Trees, Flowers

 Ornamental species and forms can be divided into two categories: evergreen and deciduous.
-Evergreen types are used chiefly as hedges, screens, shade trees, street trees.
+Evergreen types are used chiefly as hedges, screens, shade trees, and street trees.
 Deciduous flowering trees and shrubs, closely related to the fruit trees mentioned above, are valued for their winter or spring floral display as well as for attractive shape and for foliage form, texture, and sometimes even fall color.
-Many of these deciduous kinds offer a bonus of edible fruit.Prunus serrulata 'Kwanzan'
+Many of these deciduous kinds offer a bonus of edible fruit.Prunus serrulata ‘Kanzan’ (‘Kwanzan’, ‘Sekiyama’)

-Branches stiffly upright, forming a beautiful inverted cone that spreads with age.
+Grows to 25–30 ft. tall and 20 ft. wide.
+Branches are stiffly upright, forming a beautiful inverted cone that spreads with age.
 Flowers are large, double, deep rosy pink, and hang in pendent clusters.
 Blossoms appear before or with reddish young leaves.
-Midseason.
-Grows 25 to 30 ft. tall, 20 ft. wide.
+Midseason bloom.

-Strong horizontal branching gives this an umbrell-like form, but it’s not turned down at th...
+Strong horizontal branching gives this tree an umbrell-like form, but it’s not turned down at th...